bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-5.md

 <hideable title = "More reading on a cartographer's choices">

-Let's look at this dataset on Boston Public Internet Access, which is available on the LMEC Public Data Portal.
+Let's look at the data set behind these maps, which is available on the LMEC Public Data Portal.

 ![Reference Link](https://i.imgur.com/ixxu4VB.png)
 ###### LMEC Boston Public Internet Access Data File

-From glancing at this data set, it might be hard to imagine how this data might become a map.
+It might be hard to imagine how this data might become a map.
 It's the job of a **cartographer** to visualize spatial data and design maps.
 Humans determine not only which observations are collected and how they are recorded, but also how we see that information.

 You will notice in the two maps above that the different shapes that make up Boston are shaded according to WiFi access.
 This kind of map is referred to as a **choropleth map**.
 It pairs different shades of color with different statistics of the theme it's showing.